-Placeholders can be viewed as containers for CMSPlugin instances, and can be used outside the CMS in custom applications using the PlaceholderField.
+Placeholders can be viewed as containers for CMSPlugin instances, and can be used outside the CMS in custom applications using the PlaceholderRelationField.

-By defining one (or several) PlaceholderField on a custom model you can take advantage of the full power of CMSPlugin.
+By defining a PlaceholderRelationField on a custom model you can take advantage of the full power of CMSPlugin in one or more placeholders.